Skip to main content

 • Murphy's Deployment Checklist

 Your partner is deployed?
 Then you know what that means….
 Murphy’s Law is about to strike!!!
 Have a little bit of fun and see how many obstacles you will overcome this time around using Murphy's Deployment Checklist.
-You got this!
+You've got this!

 • PMFRC Military Family Life Podcast

-Join us for the latest episode of the PMFRC's new podcast - Military Family Life.
+Join us for the latest episode of the PMFRC's podcast - Military Family Life.
 Every month we will bring you the stories of people who have ‘been there’ – as they share the lessons they have learned along the way … to help you live your BEST Military family life.
 Look for us wherever you list to your podcasts.

 • PMFRC Serenity Nook